 Martin, hired in January to help move AmeriGas’ identity management effort forward, invested his first few months evaluating the company’s existing identity process, policies and control points, with an eye toward identifying opportunities for improvement.

 After baselining their identity program, Martin and his team evaluated many of the leading identity management programs available on the market, with a strong preference toward finding a cloud-based platform.

 After their thorough evaluation, AmeriGas selected IdentityNow from SailPoint.
-SailPoint IdentityNow’s cloud-native architecture runs on Amazon Web Services (AWS) and leverages the AWS platform’s security, availability and elasticity.
+SailPoint IdentityNow’s cloud-native architecture runs on Amazon Web Services (AWS) and leverages the AWS Cloud, availability and elasticity.
 According to Martin, the team chose IdentityNow because IdentityNow will help them to successfully execute against established best practices, meet their cloud-first objective, provide for lower maintenance compared to on-premises applications and require less customization.
 Since it is delivered from the cloud and does not require hardware or software installation, they can rapidly and efficiently deploy and administer their identity services from the cloud which allows for simplified administration without the need for specialized identity expertise.
 IdentityNow also provided the connectors they needed to get moving swiftly.

 IdentityNow’s ability to help the team operate within industry-established best practices proved to be a key advantage.
 “We were building an identity program with a team of people that had minimal identity experience,” explains Martin.
 While the team did have robust security and risk experience, none had a strong background in identity, Martin explains.
 “We knew we could lean on SailPoint’s best practices,” he says.

 IdentityNow helps AmeriGas move cloud-first